sardariuss/MotokoStableBTree/README.md

 ## Funding

 This library was initially incentivized by [ICDevs](https://icdevs.org/).
 You can view more about the bounty on the [forum](https://forum.dfinity.org/t/completed-icdevs-org-bounty-24-stablebtree-mokoko-up-to-10k/14867/23) or [website](https://icdevs.org/bounties/2022/08/14/Motoko-StableBTree.html).
-The bounty was funded by The ICDevs.org community and the DFINITY Foundation and the award was paid to @natlabs.
+The bounty was funded by The ICDevs.org community and the DFINITY Foundation and the award was paid to @sardariuss.
 If you use this library and gain value from it, please consider a [donation](https://icdevs.org/donations.html) to ICDevs